Here’s all about the shelf life and spoilage of brie cheese. Learn how long brie cheese lasts and how to tell if it’s bad.

 How to Store Brie

-Because of how the texture of brie will change, freezing the cheese is not recommended as a long term storage option, unless you plan on baking or cooking the cheese in another dish.
+Because of how the texture of brie changes, freezing the cheese is not recommended as a long-term storage option, unless you plan on baking or cooking the cheese in another dish.

-To achieve the best texture, it’s best to make the recipe that will include the brie, like a brie en croute or a quiche, and freeze the dish before baking.
+To achieve the best texture, it’s best to cook a recipe that will include the brie, like a brie en croute or a quiche, and freeze the dish before baking.

-Previously frozen brie will also make a fabulous grilled cheese!
+Previously frozen brie will also make fabulous grilled cheese!

-No matter what the final application, be sure that you thoroughly wrap the cheese, as above.
+No matter what the final application is, be sure that you thoroughly wrap the cheese.
 You may then either place the wrapped piece of brie in an airtight container or aluminum foil to keep any air out.